 HawaiiAlaskaFloridaSouth CarolinaGeorgiaAlabamaNorth CarolinaTennesseeRIRhode IslandCTConnecticutMAMassachusettsMaineNHNew HampshireVTVermontNew YorkNJNew JerseyDEDelawareMDMarylandWest VirginiaOhioMichiganArizonaNevadaUtahColoradoNew MexicoSouth DakotaIowaIndianaIllinoisMinnesotaWisconsinMissouriLouisianaVirginiaDCWashington DCIdahoCaliforniaNorth DakotaWashingtonOregonMontanaWyomingNebraskaKansasOklahomaPennsylvaniaKentuckyMississippiArkansasTexas

-The school has over 40 major programs, and joint-degree programs in liberal arts, science and business.
+Approximately 3,000 students attend the school, and they can choose from over 40 major programs, including joint-degree programs in liberal arts, science and business.

 Sports are big at this Division I college, especially men's basketball — the Saints have made the NCAA tournament half a dozen times.
-Overall, there are 21 Division I sports at Siena, and other sports clubs and events.
+Overall, there are 21 Division I sports at Siena.